Personal Care Attendants

 - Carry their Purchase College ID while on campus

 If a PCA fails to abide by such policies, regulations, rules, and procedures and/or causes a fundamental alteration in services, programs, or activities, the Office of Disability Resources may make a determination that the PCA will not be allowed to accompany the student with a disability into the classroom and/or other sites.
 If a PCA who resides in college housing fails to abide by the policies, regulations, rules, and procedures related to college housing, the Office of Community Engagement may make a determination that the PCA will not be allowed to live with the student in campus housing.
 The PCA may be removed from campus immediately, regardless of the contractual arrangement the PCA has with the student.
 It is the student’s responsibility to secure the services of another PCA in the event a PCA becomes unable to perform services for a student, whatever the cause of that unavailability.

 Policy and Procedures for Living on Campus with a Personal Care Attendant

-Students who seek to live in Purchase College residential facilities and require the service of PCAs must follow the Office of Disability Resource’s accessible campus housing request process and submit requests, including appropriate documentation, at least 90 days in advance of the officially scheduled move-in date.
+Students who seek to live in Purchase College residential facilities and require the service of PCAs must follow the Office of Disability Resource’s accessible campus housing request process and submit requests, including appropriate documentation, by the required submission dates.
 Students must follow these guidelines to arrange PCA services:

 - Submit the Request for Accessible Campus Housing to the Office of Disability Resources, filled out by a physician or other medical professional, to verify that a live-in PCA is necessary to accommodate a student’s request to live in Purchase College housing.
 The Office of Disability Resources will review this documentation, and, if needed, may seek further clarification from the student and their physician or other medical professional regarding the request for accommodation.
 Guidelines on how to request accessible campus housing may be found on the Office of Disability Resources web page.